brassica-collective/handbook/content/brassica/handbook/Agreements/supporter_agreement.md

 #### Won't I need both care and accountability in most situations?
 Why separate these into two roles?

-Yes, we often need both care and accountability support, especially when we contribute to the conditions within which we are impacted by mistakes, misunderstandings, conflict, and harm.
+Yes, we often need both care and accountability support.
+We usually contribute in some way to the conditions within which we are impacted by mistakes, misunderstandings, conflict, and harm.

 By practising distributing the labour of giving and receiving both care support and accountability support with different people, we hope to learn how to take more collective responsibility for navigating the nuance of these situations.